ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 ## Memory controller {#memory-controller}

 There are many components inside {{ ydb-short-name }} [database nodes](../../concepts/glossary.md#database-node) that utilize memory.
-Most of them need a fixed amount, but some are flexible and can use varying amounts of memory, typically to gain performance improvement.
+Most of them need a fixed amount, but some are flexible and can use varying amounts of memory, typically to improve performance.
 If such components allocate more memory than is physically available, the operating system is likely to [terminate](https://en.wikipedia.org/wiki/Out_of_memory#Recovery) the entire {{ ydb-short-name }} node, which is undesirable.
 The memory controller's goal is to allow {{ ydb-short-name }} to avoid out-of-memory situations while still efficiently using the available memory.

 Examples of components managed by the memory controller: